VictoriaMetrics/VictoriaTraces/docs/victoriatraces/README.md

 ![How does VictoriaTraces work](how-does-it-work.webp)

 Building VictoriaTraces in this way enables it to scale easily and linearly with the available resources, like VictoriaLogs.

+## Multitenancy

+VictoriaTraces supports multitenancy.
+A tenant is identified by `(AccountID, ProjectID)` pair, where `AccountID` and `ProjectID` are arbitrary 32-bit unsigned integers.
+The `AccountID` and `ProjectID` fields can be set during [data ingestion](https://docs.victoriametrics.com/victoriatraces/data-ingestion/) and [querying](https://docs.victoriametrics.com/victoriatraces/querying/) via `AccountID` and `ProjectID` request headers.

+If `AccountID` and/or `ProjectID` request headers aren't set, then the default `0` value is used.

+VictoriaTraces has very low overhead for per-tenant management, so it is OK to have thousands of tenants in a single VictoriaTraces instance.

+VictoriaTraces doesn't perform per-tenant authorization.
+Use [vmauth](https://docs.victoriametrics.com/victoriametrics/vmauth/) or similar tools for per-tenant authorization.

 ## List of command-line flags